Sioux City Explorers

-The Sioux City Explorers are a professional minor league baseball team based in Sioux City, Iowa, in the United States.
-The Explorers are members American Association of Professional Baseball, an official Partner League of Major League Baseball.
+The Sioux City Explorers are a professional baseball team based in Sioux City, Iowa, in the United States.
+The Explorers are inaugural members of the American Association of Professional Baseball, an official Partner League of Major League Baseball.
 Since their inception in 1993, the Explorers have played their home games at Lewis and Clark Park.

 The Explorers, frequently called the X's, have played in the American Association since 2006.
 Previously, they were members of the Northern League.